jdlopez114/phase-4-project/README.md

 * Check out the details on your potential new ride!
 ![review-car](images/review-car.png)
 * And leave a review!

 * You can even crowse the collection of cars you reviewed!
 ![my-cars](images/my-cars.png)

 ### Requirements

 * Functional Web Browser

 ### Installation Instructions

 * Fork and clone

-# In your terminal:
+### In your terminal

 * Run bundle install
 * Run npm install --prefix client
 * Run shotgun
 * In another terminal run npm start --prefix phase-3-project-client
 * Enjoy!
 Happy Driving!